quinnkeast/quinnkeast-website/_books/books.md

   books:
   - title: Juice
     author: Tim Winton
-    thoughts: "This book falls into the ”Wes Anderson“ problem for me—when a style is so distinctive that it’s removed from the corpus of styles that one can have; here, that’s Cormac McCarthy, though I believe it must be quite intentional"
+    thoughts: "This book falls into the “Wes Anderson” problem for me—when a style is so distinctive that it’s removed from the corpus of styles that one can have; here, that’s Cormac McCarthy, though I believe it must be quite intentional"
   - title: Slow Gods
     author: Claire North
     thoughts: Loved this